Jax21/discord-faucet-bot/README.md

 # discord-faucet-bot

-discord faucet bot that was poorly coded. place config.json inside a config folder. will update this when i have some free time.
+discord faucet bot that was poorly coded but gets the job done. place config.json inside a config folder. will update this when i have some free time.